 Who you choose to act as your stockbroker is influenced by whether you decide to become an active or passive investor.

-Step #2: Find A Stockbroker
+Step #2: Find a Stockbroker

-You need a stockbroker (financial company) to be able to buy and sell stocks.
+For getting started in stocks, you need a stockbroker (financial company) to be able to buy and sell stocks.

 We recommend M1 Financing for passive investing and Webull for active investing.

 M1 Financing provides pie-based software that makes it super-easy to invest in the stock market for beginners.

 At M1 Financing, you choose the companies or funds you want to invest in.
 And, if you want to invest in one of your favorite companies whose stock prices are too high, you can purchase fractional shares instead of full shares.

 Or, you can choose from professionally-designed pies to meet specific goals and risk factors or even invest in a particular industry.